All Collections

 Updated over a week ago

-ETO software is an English language software.
+ETO Software is an English language software.
 ETO is built on a Microsoft SQL server that uses English ASCII characters.
-Accent marks are not considered a standard character within this framework.
+Accent marks are not considered standard characters within this framework.
 We anticipate some issues with accent marks and other special characters (ex. # or &) in parts of the product.
 We are happy to report these areas to our Development team, but we understand there may be technical limitations to addressing those changes.

 Areas where we see issues with accent marks and special characters: